Typed compositional quantum computation with lenses: Conclusion

 We have been able to build a compositional model of pure quantum computation in \coq, on top of the \mathcomp{} library, by using finite functions, lenses, and focusing.
 We have applied the development to prove the correctness of several quantum circuits.
 An interesting remark is that, while we started from the traditional view of seeing quantum states as tensor products, our implementation does not rely on the Kronecker product for composing transformations.
 Since the Kronecker product of matrices can be cumbersome to work with, this is a potential advantage of this approach.

 Many avenues are open for future work.
-First we need to finish the proof of Shor's code, this time for erroneous channels; paper proofs are simple enough but the devil is in the details.
+First we need to finish the proof of the Shor code, this time for erroneous channels; paper proofs are simple enough but the devil is in the details.
 Next, building on our experience, we would like to formalize and abstract the algebraic theory of lenses.
 Currently we rely on a large set of lemmas developed over more than a year, without knowing their interdependencies; such a theory would have both theoretical and practical implications.
-Third, we are interested in the category-theoretic aspects of this approach, and would like to give an account of \coqin{focus}, explaining both the relation between a lens and its action, and the structural properties of focusing.
+Third, we are interested in the category-theoretic aspects of this approach, and would like to relate our approach to \coqin{focus} to the theory of optics, explaining both the relation between the combinatorics of a lens and its action, and the structural properties of focusing.